statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 1. The original of the present Convention, in the Chinese, English, French, Russian and Spanish languages, each version being equally authentic, shall be deposited with the Depositary Government, which shall transmit certified copies thereof to all States that have signed it or deposited instruments of accession to it.
 2. The Depositary Government shall inform all signatory and acceding States and the Secretariat of signatures, deposit of instruments of ratification, acceptance, approval or accession, entry into force of the present Convention, amendments thereto, entry and withdrawal of reservations and notifications of denunciation.
-3. As soon as the present Convention enters into force, a certified copy thereof shall be transmitted by the Depositary Government to the Secretariat of the United Nations for registration and publication in accordance with Article 102 of the Charter of the United Nations.
+3. As soon as the present Convention enters into force, a certified copy thereof shall be transmitted by the Depositary Government to the Secretariat of the United Nations for registration and publication in accordance with [Article 102 of the Charter of the United Nations](../../../../../../../../../../../../../../verdrag/charter/of/the/united/nations/BWBV0004143/README.md).

 IN WITNESS WHEREOF the undersigned Plenipotentiaries, being duly authorized to that effect, have signed the present Convention.
 DONE at Washington this third day of March, One Thousand Nine Hundred and Seventy-three.

-### Appendices  I, II and III
+###Appendices  I, II and III

-####valid from 25 September 2012
+####valid from 12 June 2013<sup>1) Corrected on 20 November 2013 to include Bradypus pygmaeus in Appendix II. </sup>

 ###Interpretation